 For me personally, my anxiety stemmed (and sometimes still does) around time.
 I found myself becoming so worried about being on time, having enough time to accomplish activities, and always worried about the time I have in my life or the life of the people I love (anxiety around death).
-With this anxiety I experienced many moments where I could barely breath, or move because I was so worried about the unknown.
-This was counter-effective because I was missing out on life events altogether, fell ill often and developed physical tensions in my lower back, wrists, and random/various body parts because of the built up stress.
+With this anxiety, I experienced many moments where I could barely breathe, or move because I was so worried about the unknown.
+This was counter-effective because I was missing out on life events altogether, fell ill often, and developed physical tensions in my lower back, wrists, and random/various body parts because of the built-up stress.
 It was about two years ago when I discovered yoga through a new friend and with practice and time, I am able to watch as I gain control over my emotions while becoming stronger physically and mentally.
-According to Pentanjali, yoga is, “Yogash Chittavrittinirodhah”.
+According to Patanjali, yoga is, “Yogesh Chittavrittinirodhah”.
 This means that yoga is controlling the mind-stuff from taking various forms (Vrittis), (Vivekanadan 13).
-The mind-stuff” is your thoughts that create a ripple like effects throughout your mind and once they are there, it can be hard to see your true self.
-In the book “Yoga Sutra Pentanjali” by Swami Vivekanand, the example of a pond is used to help visualize how your emotions can distort your reality: When the air is still and there is no movement occurring in the water, it is crystal clear and you will see your reflection for what it truly is.
+The mind-stuff” is your thoughts that create a ripple-like effect throughout your mind and once they are there, it can be hard to see your true self.
+In the book “Yoga Sutra Patanjali” by Swami Vivekanand, the example of a pond is used to help visualize how your emotions can distort your reality: When the air is still and there is no movement occurring in the water, it is crystal clear and you will see your reflection for what it truly is.
 If you were to drop a pebble into the pond and look at your reflection, your face would be misconstructed and the truth about your appearance is hindered.

 Following pranayama, it is important to meditate and pranayama helps prepare the body for meditation as well.
-While sitting in a comfortable position (simple cross leg, lotus, half lotus, etc), keep your spine straight, chin parallel to the floor and your eyes closed.
-Bringing your hands to your thighs, inhale deeply and exhale to bring yourself into center.
-Once you are centered, focus on your awareness to your breath and practice diaphoretic breathing.
-This meditation technique is beneficial in balancing the mind and body, while bringing fresh air into your internal organs.
-To practice diaphoretic breath, focus your awareness to your abdomen, and watch as it expands and contracts.
+While sitting in a comfortable position (simple cross leg, lotus, half-lotus, etc), keep your spine straight, chin parallel to the floor, and your eyes closed.
+Bringing your hands to your thighs, inhale deeply and exhale to bring yourself into the center.
+Once you are centered, focus on your awareness of your breath and practice diaphoretic breathing.
+This meditation technique is beneficial in balancing the mind and body while bringing fresh air into your internal organs.
+To practice diaphoretic breath, focus your awareness on your abdomen, and watch as it expands and contracts.
 Allow your mind and body to relax and allow your thoughts to pass.

-As mentioned earlier, awareness and breath work are a very important aspect of yoga.
-Throughout your breath, bring awareness to your engaged muscles, joints and ligaments, while focusing on your swadhisthana chakra.
-With injuries in the knees or ankles you should avoid this pose.
+As mentioned earlier, awareness and breathwork are very important aspects of yoga.
+Throughout your breath, bring awareness to your engaged muscles, joints, and ligaments, while focusing on your swadhisthana chakra.
+With injuries in the knees or ankles, you should avoid this pose.

 To begin this pose, sit in simhasana (lions pose) and open the eyes, gazing at the eyebrow center.
 Your whole body should be relaxed and your mouth should be closed while you inhale slowly and deeply through your nose.
 When you are at the end of your inhalation, open your mouth, stick your tongue out towards the chin and slowly exhale while making and “aaaa” sound.
 The sound should come out easily and steadily with no strain while you bring your awareness to your chest, eyes and tongue.
 Exhale with the intention of feeling the emotional release through your sound.
 When you have finished exhaling, close your mouth and breath in for another round (complete 5-10 rounds).
 If you have a sore throat, problems in the throat, or possible knee problems, then this pose should be avoided.
 With throat problems, there is the option to sit in simhasana (lion pose) without the sound and focus on your physical and mental Stability.

-Kashyapasana (sage kahyapa’s pose) is an asana that it also great for the body as it strengthens the shoulders, arms, legs and opens the chest.
-It activates the anahata and manipura chakras, along with samana vayu, which brings a sense of balance and concentration.
-I find this beneficial to release tensions physically by strengthening, and mentally because you have to concentrate to holding the pose correctly and narrow your concentration altogether with the breath.
+Kashyapasana (sage kahyapa’s pose) is an asana that it also great for the body as it strengthens the shoulders, arms, legs, and opens the chest.
+It activates the Anahata and Manipura chakras, along with Samana Vayu, which brings a sense of balance and concentration.
+I find this beneficial to release tensions physically by strengthening, and mentally because you have to concentrate to hold the pose correctly and narrow your concentration altogether with the breath.